 What we don’t: Not everyone will love the U-shaped panel opening.

-One of the joys of day hiking is carrying a lightweight load, but unfortunately not everyone has this luxury.
-Whether you’re schlepping snacks and supplies for young kids, hauling extra camera gear, or just like to bring all the essentials (and more), a higher-capacity pack like the REI Co-op Trail 40 is a great tool for the job.
+One of the joys of day hiking is carrying a lightweight load, but sometimes you just need to pack more stuff.
+Whether you’re schlepping snacks and supplies for young kids, hauling extra camera gear, or like to bring all the essentials (and more) just in case, a higher-capacity pack like the REI Co-op Trail 40 is a great tool for the job.
 In our testing, the Trail 40 felt like a backpacking pack—we mean that in the best of ways—with great cushioning and support, seemingly endless storage, and more bells and whistles than the average daypack.
 And unlike most designs, it features a zippered U-shaped panel opening to the main compartment, which opens like a suitcase for easy access to your gear.
-Top it off with a sleek appearance that belies the pack’s capacity, and the Trail 40 a great option for travel (it fits size requirements for a carry-on) in addition to trails.
+Top it off with a sleek appearance that belies the pack’s capacity, and the Trail 40 is a great option for travel (it fits size requirements for a carry-on) in addition to trails.

-The Trail 40’s unique front opening is a double-edged sword: While we love the organization and ease of access it provides, the pack lacks structure to support the feature, and can be especially floppy if you have items in the front accessory pocket.
-Further, the padded mesh harness, hipbelt, and backpanel are fairly basic and bulky compared to higher-end designs, and won’t ventilate particularly well on hot days.
+The Trail 40’s unique front opening is a double-edged sword: While we love the organization and ease of access it provides, the pack lacks structure to support the feature and can be especially floppy if you have items in the front accessory pocket.
+Further, the padded mesh harness, hipbelt, and backpanel are fairly basic and bulky compared to higher-end designs and won’t ventilate particularly well on hot days.
 But we found the Trail 40 to be very comfortable with a 15-pound load, and there’s a lot to like about its organization, which includes external stash pockets, lash points, hipbelt pockets (albeit not large enough for our plus-sized phone), and a number of internal compartments.
-And at just $129, you’d be hard pressed to find a better value.
+And at just $149, you’d be hard-pressed to find a better value.
 For a more performance-oriented option, check out REI’s own Traverse 32 or Osprey's Sirrus 36 below.
-Editor’s note: REI will be releasing an updated version of the pack this spring, and the current model is discounted while supplies last.

 See the REI Co-op Trail 40